stujo/osx-vagrant-virtualbox-rails/README.md

-# osx-vagrant-virtualbox-rails
+# OSX Vagrant Virtualbox Rails Postgres
-Notes on Setting up OSX, Vagrant, Virtual Box and Rails
+Example Sample App and Notes on Setting up OSX, Vagrant, Virtual Box and Rails with Postgres

 ## Based on the following